-The list of equipment for Annapurna Circuit Trek
+The list of equipment for Annapurna Circuit Trek:

 Important documents and items

-Valid passport, 2 extra passport size photos, airline tickets
+Valid passport, 2 extra passport-size photos, airline tickets

 Separate photocopies of passport, visa form (easily obtained at Kathmandu airport), proof of insurance